Yeoval, New South Wales: Schools

-This is a small community-based pre-school.
+This is a small community-based preschool.

-Public Sculptures and Museums
+Public sculptures and museums

 Banjo Paterson Bush Park alongside Buckinbah Creek at the junction of Forbes St, Molong St and Renshaw McGirr Way is home to several interesting sculptures.

 A giant sculpture of Banjo Paterson's hat is situated in the park.
 Originally used as a real estate marketing tool, it was donated by the former owner and Orange councillor Chris Gryllis in February 2017.

 The park is also home to a 6 metre high, six tonne abstract artwork depicting prolific sculptor Henry Moore created by his protégé Drago Marin Cherina.

 The Banjo Paterson...
 More Than a Poet Cafe and Museum houses a collection of handwritten letters, unpublished poems, photos, stories, editorials and other memorabilia of the era which tell the story of the poet's life.